abhi227070/Wine-Quality-Prediction/README.md

     else:
         st.success("Wine quality is not good.")
 ```

-## Technologies Used
+## Screenshots

-1. Python
-2. Machine Learning (scikit-learn)
-3. Streamlit
+![Screenshot](screenshots/screenshot1.png)
+![Screenshot](screenshots/screenshot2.png)

 ## Acknowledgements

 This project utilizes machine learning algorithms for wine quality prediction and Streamlit for building the user interface.
 It aims to provide a convenient tool for evaluating wine quality based on its characteristics.

-## Screenshots

-![Screenshot](screenshots/screenshot1.png)
-![Screenshot](screenshots/screenshot2.png)

 ## License